By Albert Lau, Financial Services Innovation Principal, Alibaba Cloud

 There is naturally the question - which are the world's most digitally advanced countries.
 In fact, World Economic Forum has commissioned this research called Digital Evolution Index , so that we can learn from these economies their innovation recipes.
 It is noteworthy to note that the world's 3 most significant economies, US, Germany and Japan, are all possibly losing their momentum, and are advised to look to the higher-momentum countries for ideas in getting them back into a zone of greater competitiveness.

 The most exciting region in the world, digitally speaking, is Asia, with China and Malaysia as exemplars.
-McKinsey Global Institute actually recognizes China's digital economy as a leading global force .
-This article intends to provide a glimpse into the innovation happenings at China, particularly in the financial services sector.
+China's digital economy is recognized by many as a leading global force, and this article intends to provide a glimpse into the innovation happenings at China, particularly in the financial services sector.
 While we understand the reader would naturally be curious about the technology innovation enabling these scenes, we would decipher them in the next article along with digital transformation experience of few banking veterans at China to cope with this form of digital sophistication.

 Alibaba's four-year-old "Yu'e Bao" fund, a money market fund set up as a repository for leftover cash from online spending has emerged as the world's biggest, with $165.6bn under management.
 In 2017, this has overtaken JPMorgan's US government money market fund which had $150bn then .

 There are multitudes of aspects that one would argue if this may be replicated elsewhere around the globe - digital pervasiveness, regulatory permission, public trust, country scale, etc. Regardless, these factors are all marching towards the same direction, at their own pace, globally - towards an open trustable environment along with right level of regulatory oversight per the country maturity.